codeface-io/SwiftObserver/readme.md

 * If you systematically use the above functions or just call `stopAllObserving()` in `deinit` of all observers, observation itself cannot cause memory leaks.

-    However, should you still feel the need to erase orphaned observations at some point, just call `ObservationService.removeAbandonedObservations()`.
-It will fush out observations who lost their observable or lost their observers.
+    However, should you still feel the need to erase orphaned observations at some point, just call `removeAbandonedObservations()`.
+It will flush out observations who lost their observable or lost their observers.

 ## <a id="variables"></a>3.
 Variables